PreschoolKindergartenFirst Grade

 Aug 25, 2025

-Let's propose a radical idea: learning the alphabet shouldn't be a race.
+Here’s a kinder, more realistic idea: learning the alphabet shouldn’t be a race.
 It should be an adventure.
-A child will learn letters deeply and joyfully not when they are drilled, but when letters become a meaningful and tangible part of their world.
+Kids learn letters deeply and joyfully when letters show up in their real world, not when they’re pushed through drills that feel like homework.

 The secret to brilliant learning is to make it a brilliant adventure.- A wise teacher